10 best IT asset management software (ITAM) 2025

 Key features

-• Asset normalization: Creates a unified view of all assets across multiple systems, offices, and clouds, integrating with existing inventory systems for a single-pane view
+Asset normalization creates a unified view of all assets across multiple systems, offices, and clouds.

 Pros

-• Mobile capabilities: Robust mobile app allows teams to monitor non-pingable assets while working remotely.
+Capable mobile app allows teams to monitor non-pingable assets while on the go.

 Why clients rave about Freshservice

-A satisfied G2 reviewer praises Freshservice's comprehensive capabilities: "Freshservice is the best tool for an IT department talking about ticketing, asset and alerts management.
+Take it from one of our satisfied clients on G2, who praises Freshservice’s asset and alert management capacity, saying, “Freshservice is the best tool for an IT department talking about ticketing, asset and alerts management.
 The best thing about it is its flow management and automatization of tickets and alerts.
-Also, its asset management works wonderfully; you can have all of your IT inventory in one system and with any incident or service request people raise, you can associate the asset and have better control over how many incidents that asset had."
+Also, its asset management works wonderfully; you can have all of your IT inventory in one system and with any incident or service request people raise, you can associate the asset and have better control over how many incidents that asset had.”

 2. ServiceNow

-ServiceNow is a cloud-based platform for automating enterprise workflows.
-This AI-driven software specializes in IT service management (ITSM), IT operations management (ITOM), IT asset management, and more.
+ServiceNow is a cloud-based software that provides a platform for automating management workflows.
+This AI-driven software specializes in IT service management (ITSM), IT operations management (ITOM), and IT asset management.

 Key features

-• Extensive workflow automation: Expedites digital workflows at enterprise scale, building complex workflows with no-code playbooks
+Extensive workflow automation allows businesses to expedite digital workflows at an enterprise scale, building complex workflows with no-code playbooks.

-• Single data models: Eliminates manual data inputs, redundancy, and siloed tasks
+Single data models eliminate manual data inputs, redundancy, and siloed tasks.

-• Generative AI-powered insights: Provides real-time analytics on asset management practices to refine strategies
+Generative AI-powered actionable insights provide real-time analytics on asset management practices to refine strategies over time.

 Pros

-• Versatility: Offers software asset management, hardware asset management, SaaS license management, and cloud cost management
+Impressive versatility, offering software asset management, hardware asset management, SaaS license management, and cloud cost management.

 Cons